eirik-kjonstad/modern-fortran-syntax/README.md

 # Modern Fortran Sublime

-`modern-fortran-sublime` is a Sublime Text 3 language syntax for modern Fortran that incorporates a wide range of features introduced in the more recent language standards (2003, 2008, 2018).
+`modern-fortran-sublime` is a Sublime Text 3 language syntax for modern Fortran that incorporates features introduced in recent Fortran language standards (2003, 2008, 2018).

 ## Installation